asmeulders/BostonHacks2025/README.md

 # 🎓 Study Focus Assistant - BostonHacks2025

-A powerful Chrome extension that helps students stay focused during study sessions with AI-powered assistance, distraction management, and Pomodoro timer functionality.
+A powerful Chrome extension that helps students stay focused during study sessions with AI-powered assistance, distraction management, and Pomodoro timer functionality.(We created the frontend.
+Did not use a pre-built template out there)
 ## ✨ Features

 ### 📚 Study Teacher (Professor StudyBot)